QuinxSpyBot/LocationEye/README.md

 </div>

 > [!WARNING]
-> This Bot Is Specifically Created For Educational Purposes.
+> This Repositories Is Specifically Created For Educational Purposes.
 Please Refrain From Misuse.

 **Location Eye**